Biden, leaders reach migration pact despite attendance flap | Law-Order

 "The two most dangerous phenomena are xenophobia and indifference, and I believe we have managed to conquer both (in Colombia)," Duque said.

-The responses of Colombia and Ecuador cannot be replicated, said José Samaniego, the U.N. refugee agency's regional director for the Americas.
-Each country is different, and migration from Central America is more complicated than in Venezuela.
+The responses of Colombia and Ecuador cannot be replicated, said José Samaniego, the UN refugee agency's regional director for the Americas.
+Each country is different, and migration from Central America is more complicated than Venezuela.

 "You don't want to copy and paste,'' he said, "but there are good practices."